jsdealy/latin/miscellae/guideToLatinConversation.md

 There’s not so much in
 it as is reported.

-The labor has been ex-
+The labor has been expended with profit.
-pended with profit.

 Suus cuique mos.